roman-milk/roman-milk.github.io/becoming-a-lesbian-slave.md

  "Flight?
 Where?"
 I asked, my head spinning at both her pretentious tone as well as the feeling of power slipping through my hands.

  "Hawaii," she said, "a weeklong trip.
 I even got you a first class flight."
-Report_Story #2